-Approximately six months before your 62nd birthday, please go to the mySRPS secure access participant portal and create an estimate of your vested allowance under the various options.
+Approximately six months before your 62nd birthday (for members enrolled before July 1, 2011) or 65th birthday (for members enrolled on or after July 1, 2011), please go to the mySRPS secure access participant portal and create an estimate of your vested allowance under the various options.
 Or, you may print an Application for an Estimate of Service Retirement Allowances (Form 9) from the Retirement Agency's website or call the Retirement Agency and request that a Form 9 be mailed to you.
 After you return the completed Form 9 to the Retirement Agency, you will receive an estimate of your vested allowance under the various options.